dustinpfister/blog_posts/_posts/nodejs-request.md

 layout: post
 categories: node.js
 id: 23
-updated: 2017-09-30 18:43:22
+updated: 2018-08-15 09:01:39
-version: 1.3
+version: 1.4
 ---

-In many node.js projects it is necessary to grab resources that may exist on some kind of external source.
+In many [node.js](/2018/02/06/nodejs-http/) projects it is necessary to grab resources that may exist on some kind of external source.
 In general often you may just need to get what is there, just a simple get request, and thats it.
-It would also be nice to use some kind of package that helps to make it stupid easy, for this there is a popular npm package simply called [request](https://www.npmjs.com/package/request).
+It would also be nice to use some kind of package that helps to make it stupid easy, for this there is a popular npm package simply called [request](https://www.npmjs.com/package/request). request is one of many http clients that are available for a node.js environment, another popular such package would be [axios](/2018/01/10/nodejs-axios/).
+There is also not bothering with any npm package at all, and using a built in nopde.js module like that of [http](/2018/02/06/nodejs-http/).
+However for the sake of this post I will be keeping the focus on request.

 <!-- more -->

+## 1 - what to know about, before continuing with request

 ## Using the NPM package request